 High correlations exist between glyphosate usage and numerous chronic illnesses, including autism, which is shown in the figure on the first page (9).
 Other disease incidences with high correlations include hypertension, stroke, diabetes , obesity, lipoprotein metabolism disorder , Alzheimer’s, senile dementia, Parkinson’s, multiple sclerosis, inflammatory bowel disease, intestinal infections, end stage renal disease, acute kidney failure, cancers of the thyroid, liver, bladder, pancreas, kidney, and myeloid leukemia (9).
 Correlations are not causations, yet they raise concern over the use of a chemical to which all life on earth appears to be exposed.

 Urine: 10 mL of first morning urine before food and drink is preferred.
-The patient must discontinue soy proteins one week prior to collection of specimen (soy bean oil and soy lecithin are considered acceptable).

 THIS TEST IS ALSO KNOWN AS:

 글 리포 세이트